Foundational Reading · 67 Terms · Reviewed June 2026

 # Embeddings Numeric vector representations of text (or other content) used for semantic retrieval.

 Embeddings turn passages into vectors that can be searched by meaning rather than keyword.
 In a Private RAG architecture, the embedding store is sensitive — it contains a representation of internal documents — and is one of the first places enterprises ask “where does this live?”.
-See Private RAG.
+See Embeddings and Private RAG.

-See also: Vector Database
+See also: Vector Database, Semantic Search, Chunking

 # Energy-Aware Routing (Green AI) Routing decisions that consider the energy and carbon profile of each model, not only quality and cost.